-Depreciation expense for the year ended June 30, 2023 was \$415,000.
+Depreciation expense for the year ended June 30, 2023 was \$435,000.

 In 2023, the entity transitioned from a Geographic Information System (GIS)-based acreage reporting methodology to using legal title documentation.
+This change resulted in a balance adjustment of 6,000 acres to reflect the difference between the values recorded under the previous methodology and the values determined through the legal title documentation methodology.